joppiesaus/ft_printf-tester/README.md

 A simple tester for 42's ft_printf project.

 **Note**: this was written in November 2021.
 It might be that this version becomes outdated in the future, as I have no intention to update it myself.
 Also, I am not sure if it checks every case which needs to be checked.
 This tester isn't perfect; I wrote it so I could test my own printf which I was working on, and it helped me, and I am sharing it with the world.
+I **highly** encourage you to write your own tester, especially if you are doing the bonus, it was great fun to write and useful.

 ## Features